-Moscow concert hall attack: Russia detains 11 as death toll rises to 115
+Moscow concert hall attack: Russia detains 11 as death toll rises to 133

 ISIS-K, which previously targeted the Russian embassy in Kabul, claimed that its fighters attacked “a large gathering” on Moscow’s outskirts and “retreated to their bases safely”.

+In a televised address to the Russian people, President Vladimir Putin on Saturday called the attack a “barbaric terrorist act”.
+He said all the attackers had been arrested and vowed that those involved would be punished.
+He also declared Sunday as a day of national mourning.

-The head of the Federal Security Service (FSB), Alexander Bortnikov, reported to President Vladimir Putin that those detained early on Saturday included four gunmen and investigations were continuing to identify their accomplices.
+The head of the Federal Security Service (FSB), Alexander Bortnikov, reported to Putin that those detained early on Saturday included four gunmen and investigations were continuing to identify their accomplices.
+Russia’s interior ministry said the four were all foreign citizens.

 The investigative committee said people died from gunshot wounds and smoke inhalation after a fire engulfed the 6,000-seat venue.